MattSkrobis/bsc-ember/README.md

 * `ember serve`
 * Visit your app at [http://localhost:4200](http://localhost:4200).
 * App can be run in two modes:
-  - ember s -e rails - will communicate with backend
+  - `ember s -e rails` - will communicate with backend
-  - ember s - will use Mirage's default scenario
+  - `ember s` - will use Mirage's default scenario

 ### Running Tests

-* `ember test`
+* `ember test` - tests can be filtered by adding `-f` flag and passing a name of test
 * `ember test --server`

 ### Building